abulimov/models_blog/content/post/zvezda-i4.md

 ![base paint](/images/models/i-4/base-paint_1920.jpg)

-I had some unexpected issues with Humbrol Clear Varnish on this model, I applied it with brush, recoated it too soon, and got milky stains in the areas it pooled.
+I had some unexpected issues with Humbrol Clear Varnish on this model, I applied it with brush, re-coated it too soon, and got milky stains in the areas it pooled.
 Fixed by airbrushing another couple of coats.

 Used Humbrol DecalFix to add decals, this time decals were better than in BA-10, but still too thick.
 And the control panel decal was so horribly cartoonish, that painted panel with pin wash looked much better without it.